WeBeginners-Community/DocBook/React/React_intro.md

 After that, for React package installation, run the following command on your command prompt by opening the particular directory where you want your project to be-
 ## npm create my-react-app 'your_project_name'
 by this, all your essential files,folders,modules will be installed in your opened repository.

+## Step-by-step commands to install ReactJs package and its files!
+-- Open the folder where you want to install the package -- Double click on this location URL and type "cmd" to open Command prompt.
+-- Command prompt appers as a dialog box with the folder opened.
+-- Run the command "npm create my-react-app <<your folder name>> " && here you are done with package installation.

+"stay tuned for more concepts to be cleared ahead--Hope you are cleared till here".